 Theresa PanterMS, FNP-C

 With over 30 years in nursing, Mrs. Panter has experience in a variety of specialties to include critical care, cardiology, internal medicine and ophthalmology.
 She has specialized in the field of ophthalmology for the past 10 years.
 As an FNP, she is in charge of patient pre-operative history and physicals for the assessment of surgical risk factors and determination of clearance prior to surgery.
-Mrs. Panter provides comprehensive pre operative patient education and detailed post operative care.
+Mrs. Panter provides comprehensive preoperative patient education and detailed post-operative care.
 She also works with her patients on the day of surgery at North Georgia Eye Surgery Center.
 She is involved in the teaching/screening role of disease prevention and health promotion for patients to achieve optimal eye health.
 Theresa is our cosmetic specialist.
-She has completed training and is certified by The Aesthetic Advancement Institute as certified injector of Botox and Dermal Fillers.
-Theresa has attended numerous seminars involving skin care transformation and has extensive training with Allergan, Obagi, Revision Skincare, Juvederm and Latisse.
+She has completed training and is certified by The Aesthetic Advancement Institute as a certified injector of Dermal Fillers.
+Theresa has attended numerous seminars involving skincare transformation and has extensive training with Allergan, Obagi, Revision Skincare, and others.
 She has been part of North Georgia Eye Clinic and Laser Center since 2005.